I need attention!

 You’ll be much better off in a relationship if you communicate what you want clearly, without expecting your partner to read your mind, and making sure to ask, not demand.
 You’ll have much more satisfaction in a relationship if you pay attention to what’s happening and how your partner is doing, rather than pushing your agenda of getting him or her to pay attention to you.

 Relate to others and pay attention to your thoughts

 In the therapeutic relationship, many people come in to treatment just talking up a storm and wanting the therapist to pay attention to them in ways the parents probably didn’t.
 But putting the therapist in the Mommy role—to hang on your every word—is not going to help you improve your thinking and functioning in life.
-What helps is paying attention to what the therapist says, paying attention to your thoughts and motivations, and paying attention to other people, instead of making life all about you and what you’re getting or not getting.
+What helps is to pay attention to what the therapist says, pay attention to your thoughts and motivations, and pay attention to other people, instead of making life all about you and what you’re getting or not getting.
 In other words, it helps to relate and to pay attention, rather than to seek attention.
 This is something that many people haven’t learned before treatment, and this can get in the way of their satisfaction and reasonable adult functioning in life.

 Pay attention to logic